nectarboy/gameboy/README.md

 ## Features
 ### Emulation
-pollen boy has all the basic aspects of the gameboy, though its not emulated cycle accurately at all;
+pollen boy has all the basic aspects of the gameboy, though some parts are not completely accurate.

-i dont completely emulate **everything** about some aspects (... *yet*), like DMA or the HALT instruction.
+the cpu is not emulated cycle accurately, so games that need very precise timings may not work. i dont completely emulate **everything** about some aspects (... *yet*), like DMA or the HALT instruction.

-but so far, i think it holds up pretty good, heres what it has uwu
+as it is, i think it holds up pretty good, heres what it has.
-- gameboy DMG CPU (no color !)
+- gameboy DMG CPU (no gameboy color :c)
 - PPU and display
-- audio (PHAAT WIP)
+- audio (wip ofc)
 - joypad
 - save files
 - interrupts and timers
-- memory banking (support for bigger games)
+- memory banking

 ### Teensies
-pollen boy has a lot of what ill call teensies (lil features not related to the gb itself)
+pollen boy has a variety of what ill call teensies (little features not related to the gb itself)

-right now, pollen boy has the basic teensies, but not a lot of q.o.l ones, it got:
-- load ROMS
+right now, pollen boy has some of the basic teensies down, that youd expect from a standard emulator. however, i still need to add some other things like a volume slider, mute button, and maybe a popup with some advanced settings ?

+heres what pollen boy has.
 - pause and reset
 - export / import saves
-- a list of palletes i compiled that you can choose from
+- color pallete list to choose from
+- ...
+- thats it

 ## How To Use
 open the webpage, click <kbd>Choose ROM</kbd> and enjoy !